seandavi/seandavi.github.io/content/talk/2021-10-26-bioconductor-public-data-colorado-cancer-center.md

 +++
-title = "Bioconductor: Tools for interpreting high-throughput biological data" date = 2021-10-26T12:00:00  # Schedule page publish date.
+title = "Bioconductor: Increasing the Value of Public Data with Software and Data Engineering" date = 2021-10-26T12:00:00  # Schedule page publish date.

 # Talk start and end times.